LCD Calculator - Least Common Denominator

 Method 2.
 Using prime factorization

-Another method to find out the lowest common denominator is the prime factorization method:
+Another method to find out the lowest common denominator is the prime factorization (which you can read more about on our prime factorization calculator 😉) method:

 - Prime factorization of 2: